Pig-tailed langur: Endangerment status and threats to conservation

 This species is classified as Critically endangered by the International Union for Conservation of Nature.
 It was classified as Endangered (IUCN status) up until 2008 were the endangerment status was changed to Critically Endangered.
 It is among The World's 25 Most Endangered Primates due to the many anthropogenic pressures it faces on the islands which include, destruction of forest for commercial use, hunting and illegal pet trade.
 Population size estimates have been conducted across many years with varying islands being chosen for research areas.
 In the 1980s population estimates of the Pig-tailed langur was 19,000 on the island of Siberut and 26,000 across all four islands.
 In 2004 Lisa M. Paciulli dedicated their PhD dissertation towards studying threats to Mentawai island primates and determining population densities associated with logging pressures.
 Population estimates were found to be around 6,700-17,300 across all islands with a large amount of variation being attributed due to hunting and logging pressures.
 Population densities were 2.5 individuals/km2 in logged areas whereas unlogged areas had a population density of 5 individuals/km2.

 An extensive population density survey was conducted by the University of Indonesia on four endemic Mentawai primates.
 This research was exclusive to the southern Mentawai islands and included a variety of survey areas, most of which devastated by commercial logging.
-The results of the 2008-2009 surveys are population densities of 1.5 groups/km2 on the island of Sipora and 2.1 ± 0.3 groups/km2 on the Pagai islands with group sizes around 3 individuals.
+The results of the 2008–2009 surveys are population densities of 1.5 groups/km2 on the island of Sipora and 2.1 ± 0.3 groups/km2 on the Pagai islands with group sizes around 3 individuals.
 Research into population densities on the northern Mentawai island of Siberut is more abundant due to the lower mean population densities of humans living on this island as well as the considerable amount of forestry that remains in comparison to the southern Mentawai islands.
-In northern Siberut researchers in the Peleonan forest conducted population density surveys from July to December of 2005.
+In northern Siberut researchers in the Peleonan forest conducted population density surveys from July to December 2005.
 Results form these surveys show a mean density of 16.2 groups/km2.